9 to 5 (film): Plot

-Reserved housewife Judy Bernly must start work as a secretary at Consolidated Companies after her divorce, and is placed under the supervision of experienced and sharp-tongued widow Violet Newstead.
-Both work under president Mr. Hinkle and egotistical, sexist vice president Franklin Hart, whom Violet once trained.
+Housewife Judy Bernly starts work as a secretary at Consolidated Companies after her divorce and is placed under the supervision of sharp-tongued widow Violet Newstead.
+Both work under president Mr. Hinkle and egotistical, sexist vice president Franklin Hart.

-When Hart turns down Violet for a promotion in favor of Bob Enright who is below her, she reveals to attractive married secretary Doralee Rhodes a rumor about an affair between Doralee and Hart, leading both women to take the afternoon off drinking at a local bar.
-Judy joins them after learning of Hart's dismissal of Maria Delgado after his loyal administrative assistant Roz told him she had disclosed her salary to another employee, which is against his rules.
+When Hart turns down Violet for a promotion in favor of the less-qualified Bob Enright, Violet confronts him in his office when his secretary, Doralee Rhodes, follows Violet and subsequently learns about the rumor that she's having an affair with Hart.
+Discovering the rumor is a lie, both women hit a bar to drink away their frustration.
+Meanwhile, Hart fires Maria Delgado after learning from his loyal assistant, Roz, that Maria discussed her salary with a co-worker.
+Disgusted by Hart's cruelty, Judy joins Violet and Doralee at the bar.

-Unable to think of a way to improve their situation, they spend the evening smoking marijuana at Doralee's house and fantasizing about how they would get revenge on Hart: Judy would shoot him like a hunter does a deer, Doralee would hog tie him and roast him over a slow fire, and Violet would poison his coffee.

-The next day, a frustrated and distracted Violet accidentally puts rat poison in Hart's coffee, mistaking the box for the nearly identical box of sweetener.
+They spend the evening smoking marijuana at Doralee's house and fantasizing about how they would get revenge on Hart: Judy would hunt him with a gun and mount his head on a wall, as he does to animals on his hunting trips; Doralee would turn the tables on sexual harassment, hogtie him rodeo style, then roast him over a fire; and Violet, in a fairytale-like sequence, would poison his coffee and throw him out the window.
+The next day, a distracted Violet accidentally puts rat poison in Hart's coffee, mistaking the box for the nearly identical box of sweetener.
 Before he can drink it, his desk chair malfunctions and he blacks out after hitting his head on a credenza.

 Violet realizes her mistake and thinks the poisoned coffee caused Hart to black out.
-She and Judy meet Doralee at the hospital just in time to overhear a doctor pronounce another man dead from poisoning.
+She and Judy meet Doralee at the hospital just in time to overhear a doctor pronounce a man dead from poisoning.
 Thinking the dead man is Hart, Violet steals the body to prevent an autopsy, but while arguing with Judy and Doralee, she crashes her car, damaging a fender.
 When Doralee retrieves a tire iron from the trunk to fix the fender, she discovers the body is not Hart so they return it to the hospital.